Solving multivariate polynomial systems and an invariant from commutative algebra: Preliminaries

+For an ideal $I\subseteq R$, the \emph{homogenization} of $I$ with respect to $t$, or simply the homogenization of $I$, is the ideal If $I=(\mathcal{F})\subseteq R$, then $I^h$ is a homogeneous ideal of $S$ which contains $(\mathcal{F}^h)$.
+It is easy to produce examples where the containment is strict.

-\begin{Rem} Let $\mathcal{G}$ be a Gr\"obner basis of $I$ with respect to a degree compatible term order on $R$.
+\begin{remark} Let $\mathcal{G}$ be a Gr\"obner basis of $I$ with respect to a degree-compatible term order on $R$.
 It can be shown that $\mathcal{G}^h=\{g^h: \ g\in\mathcal{G}\}$ is a Gr\"obner basis of $I^h$ with respect to a suitable term order on $S$, see e.g.~\cite[Section 4.3]{KR05}.
 In particular $I^h=(g^h: \ g\in\mathcal{G})$, hence the degrees of a minimal system of generators of $I^{h}$ are usually different from those of a minimal system of generators of $I$.
-Instead, the degrees of a minimal system of generators of $\tilde{I}$ coincide with the degrees of $f_1,\dots,f_r$. \end{Rem}
+Instead, the degrees of a minimal system of generators of $(\mathcal{F}^h)$ coincide with the degrees of $f_1,\dots,f_r$. \end{remark}